ArunM2402/PhysicalDesign_2024/README.md

 ![image](https://github.com/user-attachments/assets/77c65a81-eaf0-4a8e-a3d3-6399f0e563bb)
 ![Screenshot from 2024-10-20 15-35-20](https://github.com/user-attachments/assets/81ad531e-0f2a-4bd5-9108-0581a99c837f)
 ![Screenshot from 2024-10-20 15-35-45](https://github.com/user-attachments/assets/f219f164-64be-4caf-b640-f71caa1764be)
-4. D flip-flop with Asynchronous and Synchronous reset A D flip-flop with both asynchronous and synchronous reset that combines the features of a D flip-flop with the ability to reset its state using either an asynchronous reset input or a synchronous reset input.
+4. D flip-flop with Asynchronous and Synchronous reset<br/>
+A D flip-flop with both asynchronous and synchronous reset that combines the features of a D flip-flop with the ability to reset its state using either an asynchronous reset input or a synchronous reset input.
 ```
 module dff_asyncres_syncres ( input clk , input async_reset , input sync_reset , input d , output reg q );